archboard/tidal-ptc/README.md

 ## Progress

 This is a version 2.0 of the original Tidal PTC, and a complete rewrite.
 This section tracks the major milestones of the project.
 Once the project has basic functionality, more details and documentation will be added.
+If you'd like additional features to be included, open an issue with the details of what you'd like to see.
+For any additional inquiries, please email [Grant Holle](mailto:grant@archboard.io).

 [ ] Tenant/district settings
 [ ] School settings